-Aermacchi (Aeronautica Macchi) was originally founded in 1912 by Guilio Macchi as Nieuport-Macchi.
-The majority of their early aircraft designs were seaplanes and flying boats, which includes the famous Schneider Trophy seaplanes designed by ing.
-Mario Castoldi (1888-1967).
-He went on to design a series of now very famous fighter aircraft that have been very popular subjects for kit manufacturers and modellers alike.
+Aermacchi (Aeronautica Macchi) was originally founded in 1912 by Guilio Macchi and was originally known as Nieuport-Macchi.
+The majority of their early aircraft designs were seaplanes.
+This includes the famous Schneider Trophy floatplanes designed by ing.
+Mario Castoldi who went on to design a series of fighter aircraft, namely the Saetta, Folgore and Veltro.
+These have been very popular subjects for kit manufacturers and modellers alike.
 The company exists to this day as Alenia Aermacchi.

 Macchi C.100.
-Bearing a close resemblance to the Macchi C.99 prototype flying boat bomber, the C.100 was a commercial variant powered by three Alfa Romeo radials.
-It could carry 26 passengers.
-Only 3 were built and was first flown in 1939.
-While in Ala Littoria service, it was used for liaison and communications during war time.
+Bearing a close resemblance to the Macchi C.99 prototype, the C.100 was a commercial variant powered by three Alfa Romeo radials and could carry 26 passengers.
+3 were built and first flown in 1939.
+Whilst in Ala Littoria service, it was used for liaison and communications during war time.
 Broplan do a 1/72 vacuform kit of this aircraft but supply is limited.

 Macchi C.200 Saetta.
-Castoldi’s first military aircraft design was founded on his Schneider seaplane designs and it turned out to be an outstanding aircraft, easily outperforming rival aircraft in selection trails.
-Extremely nimble and well made, only its weak armament and slow speed let it down.
-Its characteristic hump was retained despite some misgivings and it was practically unchanged throughout the 1,150+ production run, with only changes made to the canopy at the behest of its pilots.
+Castoldi’s first military aircraft design was founded on his Schneider foatplane series and it proved to be an outstanding aircraft, easily outperforming rival aircraft in selection trails.
+Extremely nimble and well made, only its weak armament let it down.
+The airframe was practically unchanged throughout the 1,150+ production run, with only minor changes made to the cockpit canopy at the behest of its pilots.

 Macchi C.201.
-This was a refinement of the C.200 but production was stopped in favour of the C.202, which displayed a far superior performance during development.
+This was a refinement of the C.200 but production was dropped in favour of the C.202, which displayed far superior performance during development.
 Available from Kora/LF Models as a 1/72 resin kit.

 Macchi C.202 Folgore.
-This aircraft started out as a private venture.
-With Alfa Romeo obtaining a licence to build the DB.601 engine, Castoldi designed a new fuselage to incorporate such an engine whilst still retaining the rest of the C.200.
+This aircraft was a private venture.
+Alfa Romeo had obtained a licence to build the DB.601 engine and ing.
+Castoldi designed a new fuselage around it.
 The resulting C.202 was considered one of the best fighter designs to come out of Italy during WWII.
-Although the airframe construction was complex and labour intensive 1,150 aircraft were built.
+Although the airframe construction was complex and labour intensive, 1,150 aircraft were built.
 It entered service in 1941 and immediately made a good impression to both friend and foe.
-It has been a very popular modelling subject but nearly all kits are now discontinued.
-This includes all Hasegawa, Italeri, Pacific Coast Models and Tauro kits.
-The finely moulded 1/48 Hasegawa kit has reappeared in an Eduard special edition and the 1/72 Hasegawa kit has re-surfaced as a Hobby 2000 boxing.
+It has been a very popular modelling subject over the years with Hasegawa, Italeri, Pacific Coast Models & Tauro all producing kits in various scales.
+The 1/48 Hasegawa kit has appeared in a Eduard limited edition boxing and the 1/72 Hasegawa kit has since re-surfaced as a Hobby 2000 kit.
+Italeri's neat 1/72 kit is a good match for the Hasegawa kit and their 1/32 release will hopefully re-ignite interest in this important aircraft.
+Despite some shortcomings that are quite apparent when inspecting the kit parts, the Aircraft in Pixels website has many detail parts for this kit that greatly improves some of these weaker elements.
+IBG have a 1/72 kit in the works.

 Macchi C.205 Veltro.
-This aircraft is more or less a C.202 fitted with the more powerful DB605 engine.
-Visible differences were the distinctive barrel oil coolers under the nose and the 2 wing cannons, although there were other smaller detail changes as well.
-It was a very potent machine, more than a match for most Allied fighters, but only 262 were built in total, 177 being delivered by the Armistice.
-A few served in the ANR (29) and even less with the Co-Belligerante (6).
-It also served post war for short while.
-Craftworks, Hasegawa, Italeri, Pacific Coast Models and Tauro Models all released kits of the C.205 in parallel with their C.202 boxings, but all are now discontinued, apart from the 1/72 Italeri kit.
-The 1/48 Hasegawa kit has since appeared as an Italeri boxing.
+This aircraft is more or less a C.202 fitted with the more powerful DB.605 engine.
+Visible differences were the distinctive barrel shaped oil coolers under the nose and wing cannons, although there were other smaller detail changes as well.
+A very potent machine that was more than a match for most Allied fighters.
+Only 262 were built in total, with 177 of them delivered before the Armistice.
+A few served in the ANR and even less with the Co-Belligerante but it did see post war service for short while in the AMI and Egyptian air force.
+Craftworks, Hasegawa, Italeri, Pacific Coast Models and Tauro Models all released C.205 kits in parallel with their C.202 boxings, but most are now OOP, apart from the 1/72 Italeri kit.
+The 1/48 Hasegawa kit has re-appeared in an Italeri boxing and there is the 1/32 scale 21st Century model to consider but it has a rather toy-like appearance.
+With the success of their C.202 kit, Italeri have since released a 1/32 C.205 kit and should prove another success and IBG Models have a 1/72 in the works.

 Macchi C.205N Orione.
 Two prototypes were built.
 Each had increased dimensions in order to create space for more powerful armament.
 The first prototype had all 5 guns installed in the fuselage.
 The second prototype had a more conventional arrangement with two wing cannons, a cannon firing through the propellor hub and two fusealge mounted machine guns.
 SEM Models released 1/72 resin kits of both variants but it is discontinued.

 Macchi C.206. was a prototype intended to be powered by the DB.603 even though only a DB.605 was available.
-It had a modified fuselage designed to fitted over a one piece wing of increased area and shared the same armament arrangement of the second C.205N prototype.The single prototype was nearing completion but repeated Allied bombing killed the project.
+It had a modified fuselage designed to fitted over a one piece wing of increased area.
+It shared the same armament arrangement of the second C.205N prototype.The single prototype was nearing completion but repeated Allied bombing put an end to the project.

 C.99